niktaaan/Multi-Agent-LSTMTD3/README.md

   agent_ddpg.py
   The Deep Deterministic Policy Gradient (DDPG) agent required for MADDPG algorithm.

+## Code Contributors
+The initial version of the code was written by Jordan Cramer.
+Subsequent modifications were made by Maryam Kia.

 ## References
 A major code reference for the MADDPG Agents was as follows: